vimukthiweerasiri/P2PSearch/README.txt

 nc <node IP> <node PORT> then type,
 SEARCH <file name>
 this will give the results

+--Leave Node--
+Connect to the node with netcat first nc <node IP> <node PORT> then type,
+LEAVE

 --print properties of the node-- after connecting to the node with netcat, send